asbjornu/bitbear.org/music/legacy/_posts/1995-11-25-slow-jazz-symphony.md

 ---

-While being neither jazz, nor a symphony, I'm quite content with some parts of "Slow Jazz Symphony".
-Except the bridge part, of course, which is horrible.
+While being neither jazz, nor a symphony, I'm quite content with some parts of "Slow Jazz Symphony". <!--more--> Except the bridge part, of course, which is horrible.

 It took me quite a while to figure out exactly how to properly structure songs and ensure that each part served a purpose.
 As the untrained 15 year old